01794 745445 info@stellarooflight.co.uk

 A Brief History of Conservation Rooflights

 Conservation rooflights, also known as heritage rooflights, have been a crucial part of architectural design for centuries.
 They are an essential element of many historic buildings, and their evolution over time reflects the changing needs and priorities of architects, builders, and building owners.
+Explore the history of conservation rooflights, from medieval origins to modern designs, in our comprehensive guide.

 The history of conservation rooflights can be traced back to the Middle Ages, when they were commonly used in churches and other religious buildings.
 At this time, they were typically small, narrow, and set high in the roof, designed primarily to allow natural light to enter the building while minimizing the loss of heat.
 They were often made of small panes of glass set in lead cames, and their design and placement were determined by the structural requirements of the building.